 Nursing homes are responsible for the treatment of residents.
 Facilities can be held liable if any of the following played a role in your loved one’s injuries:

 Remember, the facility is also “vicariously liable” for employee wrongdoing.
-Furthermore, they might also be liable if a third-party they contracted with or another resident under their care causes injures.
+Furthermore, they might also be liable if a third party they contracted with or another resident under their care causes injuries.

 You are never helpless if a senior loved one has been abused or neglected in a nursing home.